fiddleHeads/intro-to-arcgis-pro/content/layers.md

 The most basic method of analysis in GIS is selection and sub-setting of data by attribute values.
 Now that the Street Trees layer is visible again, we can begin to address the fact that this layer is a bit overpopulated for our purposes.
 Let us say we are interested in visualizing trees by the date they were planted and the neighbourhood they were planted in.
 First, we need to see if the data necessary to do this exists in our dataset.
 1. **Right-Click** on the **Street Trees** layer and select **Attribute Table** to open the **Attribute Table** of the layer.
 2. **Click**, **drag** and **move** around the resulting table window.
 You can dock it again using the **Docking Square**.
-3. **Right-click** on the column name **date_plant** and select Sort Descending.
+3. **Right-click** on the column name **diameter** and select Sort Descending.
-6. **Scroll** down through the attribute table to examine the relationship among the **date_plant**, **genus_name**, and **neighbourh** variables.
+6. **Scroll** down through the attribute table to examine the relationship among the **diameter**, **genus_name**, and **neighbourh** variables.

 #### Select by Attributes
-It's difficult to understand the range of dates by scrolling down in such a large dataset, so we'll use the Select by Attributes tool to first explore the dates available and then to select a subset of trees planted before a certain date.
+It's difficult to understand the range of dates by scrolling down in such a large dataset, so we'll use the Select by Attributes tool to first explore the dates available and then to select a subset of trees with larger diameters.
 1. On the **Map Tab**, go to the **Selection Tool**.
 2. Find and click on the **Select by Attributes** button.